Software-Improvement-Group/sigridci/docs/workflows/best-practices-objectives.md

 ### 6. Review objectives and governance

-Conduct periodic reviews of objectives, especially ones that allow for exemptions to global objectives, to ensure ongoing alignment with organizational priorities and evolving business needs.
+Conduct periodic reviews of objectives, especially ones that allow for exemptions to global objectives, to ensure ongoing alignment with organizational priorities and evolving organizational needs.
 Adjust objectives and policies as necessary based on feedback, lessons learned, and changes in the operating environment with the responsible teams.

 Conduct periodic reviews of your objective-setting process based on feedback and lessons learned.
 Solicit input from stakeholders on how to improve the process, streamline workflows, and enhance governance practices.
 Be open to adopting new tools and methodologies that can help optimize the objective-setting process and drive better outcomes.